Sayanta66/test-readme/README.md

 Join Syself's affiliate program and elevate your passive income to new heights.
 This program is designed for anyone willing to help Syself out and get a taste of Syself's success.
 Whenever you refer a new user or a user starts using our product mentioning you, you'll receive a 20% commission on their monthly spending for an entire year.

 ### Try us out
 Whether you are a business trying to break into the market or an organization operating in a regulated space, we have you covered.
+Choosing Syself means prioritizing flexibility, privacy, and efficiency in your Kubernetes management.
+With our broker concept (facilitating management without owning data centers), open-source foundation, and commitment to providing a consistent Kubernetes experience across all environments, we ensure that your operations are streamlined, secure, and perfectly aligned with your strategic objectives.
+Discover the freedom and power of managing Kubernetes with Syself.
+Contact us to learn more or get started with Syself Autopilot today.

 ### Hiring
 We hire from all around the world and are always on the lookout for talented individuals who will become the frontrunners for our team.
 Alongside a fully remote work culture with an international team, you will get a ton of learning opportunities and potential.
 If you think you are a right fit, mail your CV to <jobs@syself.com>.